Drew Sidora

-Drew Sidora Pittman (née Jordan; born May 1, 1985) is an American actress and singer.
+Drew Sidora Jordan (born May 1, 1985) is an American actress and singer.
 She is known for her recurring role as Chantel in the Disney Channel Original Series That's So Raven, as Lucy Avila in the 2006 film Step Up, as Tionne Watkins in the VH1 TLC biographical film CrazySexyCool: The TLC Story, and the BET comedy-drama television series The Game.
-She joined the Bravo reality show The Real Housewives of Atlanta in 2020.
+She joined the cast of the Bravo reality show The Real Housewives of Atlanta in 2020.

 Career

 Acting

 Sidora completed numerous industrial films and was the youngest member of the "Hook Players Theater Ensemble" in Hollywood, California, with residence at the Richard Pryor Theater.
 At age 9, she appeared in the Fox TV movie Divas, acting alongside Khalil Kain, Lisa Nicole Carson and Nicole Ari Parker.